 5% discount with FIRST5 code

-To write a reflective paper you need to work on three main sections:
+To write a reflective paper, you need to work on three main sections:

 - Introduction.
 The first paragraph of your essay aims to give a definition and explanation of the discussed matter.
 Your reader needs to understand what you are going to discuss and what impact the topic had on you.
 Your introduction should include a thesis statement and a hook.
 Thesis is the heart of the whole work, which contains the key information on the whole essay.
 Try to make it interesting and catchy, adding provoking details or a catch.
-A hook is the final sentence, which stirs interest of the audience: it contains an anecdote, an unknown fact or a rhetorical question;
+A hook is a final sentence, which stirs the interest of the audience: it contains an anecdote, an unknown fact, or a rhetorical question;

 - Main paragraphs.
 The number of body paragraphs depends on the quantity of your arguments.
 Every argument or claim should be described in a separate paragraph.
-Start with writing about a subject or event, which made impact on you and then explain why.
-In this type of an essay, you have a chance to speculate feelings of others, so use this powerful tool to make your essay strong.
+Start with writing about a subject or event, that made impact on you and then explain why.
+In this type of essay, you have a chance to speculate the feelings of others, so use this powerful tool to make your essay strong.
 Proceed with explaining your reasons in the second and third paragraphs;

 - Conclusion.
 Your reflective paper should end with a conclusion.
 It is a summary of the completed work, where you explain all the reasons and obtained results.
-Make final thoughts on the subject and give prognosis for the future if the topic allows.
+Make final thoughts on the subject and give a prognosis for the future if the topic allows.

 Don’t be afraid to seem too vulnerable or reflect too much on your past.
 It is not only a great way to get high scores but also to learn something new about your personality.